SUNY Plattsburgh Internal Control Program

 Re: Internal Controls at SUNY Plattsburgh

-In accordance with the New York State Governmental Accountability, Audit and Internal Control Act of 1987, SUNY Plattsburgh has a program to evaluate the overall state of the college’s internal control systems and report deficiencies.
-Under the college’s Internal Control Program, the Internal Control Committee evaluates selected areas of the campus that, by the nature of the activities involved, present potential risks to the college.
-Each year, the ICC conducts reviews of operational procedures within selected departments/offices to determine the effectiveness of existing controls.
+The Internal Control Committee – under the leadership of Josee Larochelle, Vice President for Administration, (Internal Control Officer) and David Gregoire, Assistant Vice President for Institutional Advancement (Internal Control Coordinator) – conducts reviews of operational procedures within selected departments/offices to determine the effectiveness of existing controls.
 Reviews sometime result in suggested changes to operating practices or may simply establish that existing controls appear adequate.
 Examples of past reviews include: property control, procurement, personnel and payroll, financial aid, computer operations, cash management, and the college’s general control environment.
-Many thanks to those of you, who have participated in the reviews, and I urge your continued full support and participation in keeping our risks low.
+Many thanks to everyone who has participated in the reviews, and I urge your continued full support and participation in keeping our risks low.

-The college continues to use WeComply, a set of on-line training modules to deliver required training to all employees.
+As a recipient of federal funding, an agency of the State of New York, and a campus within the SUNY system, the college is subject to numerous laws, regulations, and policies governing its operations.
+Many of these mandates require that employees engage in periodic compliance training.
+To achieve this goal, the college continues to use WeComply, a set of on-line training modules to deliver required training to all employees.
 These modules allow the campus to do a better job in delivering and tracking necessary and/or mandatory compliance training.
-By using an on-line platform, employees are able to learn at their own pace at a time they determine and in their own workspace, without having to attend separate meetings.
-Training modules to date have spanned a variety of issues including sexual harassment, workplace violence, active shooter preparedness, information security and internal control awareness.
-Future topics will focus on compliance or health and safety issues.
-I appreciate your cooperation in completing these important training sessions.
+Training modules to date have spanned a variety of issues including sexual harassment, workplace violence, active shooter preparedness, information security and public officer’s law.

-Should you have questions about the Internal Control Program or want to schedule a training session or individual meeting, please contact Mr. John Homburger, Vice President for Administration, (564-2130) or David Gregoire, Internal Control Coordinator (564-3613).
+Should you have questions about the Internal Control Program or want to schedule a training session or individual meeting, please contact David Gregoire, Internal Control Coordinator (564-3613).

 If you have any questions regarding the College's Internal Control Program, please contact: